-By end of 2020 (next review)
+By end of 2022 (next review)

-- ♦ To decrease the proportion of cars travelling to the school to 40%. - ♦ To further increase the percentage of pupils walking less than 3 km to and from school to 20%. - ◆ To increase the percentage of pupils sharing a lift to and from school to around 11%. - ♦ To maintain or increase the percentage of pupils using public transport at 40%.
+- To decrease the proportion of cars travelling to the school to 30%. - To further increase the percentage of pupils walking less than 3 km to and from school to 20%. - To increase the percentage of pupils sharing a lift to and from school to around 12%. - To maintain or increase the percentage of pupils using public transport at 50%. - Significant Change: Governors gave go-ahead to explore possibility of organizing NGHS bus services from September 2022 at July 2021 Strategy meeting.
+This would significantly reduce car journeys and we intend to put forward a proposal to parents.
+If successful, we will tender in January 2022 for launch in September 2022.